 - Define the boundaries through the cladding as opposed to the traditional structure

 - Create privacy between different spaces through a timber privacy screen

 For help getting started with interior cladding, check out our guide on how to use interior timber cladding.
 Regardless of whether you want a rustic finish or a sleek modern look, interior timber cladding can offer the perfect solution.

-Exterior Timber Cladding Ideas
+Exterior Wall Timber Cladding Ideas

 Timber cladding provides a range of benefits for exterior use.
 It is a durable, sustainable and long-lasting material.
 It is also very cost effective as well as having much better eco credentials than other materials.